Skip to main contentSkip to footer content

 • Umoja counselor assists students in identifying specific strengths and weaknesses as it pertains to career related objectives.

-• Intensive student mentoring and follow-up.
+• Student mentoring and follow-up.

 Mental Health